nerdgeschoss/shimmer/README.md

 start({ application });
 ```

+## Testing & Demo

+Automatic testing of this library is done through a demo _Rails_ application.
+This application is in the `demo` folder.
+The tests are in `demo/spec`.

+To perform tests, simply perform `bin/rspec` from the project's root.

+To start the demo application in development mode, simply perform `bin/dev`.
+The first time, you may want to `(cd demo && bin/rails db:migrate db:fixtures:load)` in order to have demo data in place.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/nerdgeschoss/shimmer.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/nerdgeschoss/shimmer/blob/master/CODE_OF_CONDUCT.md).